octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 | Operator runbook + runbook tests                                                                    | Docs             | 2–3 days         |

-**Total floor (without video, with ~2 new connectors):** ~3–5 dev-weeks to a usable indexit MVP atop cocoindex.
+**Total floor (without video, with ~2 new connectors):** ~3–5 dev-weeks to a usable indexit MVP atop CocoIndex.

 **Modes of contribution.**